daultonb/TextAnalyzer/README.md

 ## 0: Updates/ What's New
 ---
+### Update - Version 4.5 - Mar 12th, 2020
+The program now analyzes the number and percentage of unique words used in the text entry.
+This is a minor implementation of NLP to prevent repeated use of keywords in order to have a passing text entry.
+The program also now runs from a batch file (which finds and runs hidden executable file).
+The executable is still too big for Github but can be generated using Pyinstaller.
+The default colourmode is now UBC which utilizes UBC blue (#002145).
+A button has been added to switch inbetween this theme and the others.
+The program has now also been renamed "Text Analyzer" as "Keyword Finder" was a little too obvious (lol)

 ### Update - Version 4.1 - Feb 28th, 2020
 Minor bug fixes and documentation update.
 Up to date comments within code and modified ReadMe.md file.